Joseph Anthony Horne (1911-1987)

 Photographer and archivist, Joseph Anthony Horne was born in New York City on January 1, 1911.
 Within a year of his birth, he became a homeless orphan alone in the big city.
 The course of his life soon changed for the better when he boarded a train to the American Midwest.
 Organized by the Children’s Aid Society and the New York Foundling Hospital, these so-called “orphan trains” relocated thousands of orphaned or abandoned children from industrialized cities to foster families in rural Midwestern farming communities.
 Horne was adopted by Anton and Maria Wisnieski of Dodge County, Nebraska.
 He spent his childhood on the family’s farm, becoming fluent in German and developing a deep understanding of life on the Great Plains.
 In 1928 he returned to the East Coast for college, studying Classical languages at The Catholic University of America in Washington, D.C. before continuing his education in England at Caius College, Cambridge University.

 Horne enlisted in the U.S. Army in March 1944.
 Assigned as an Information and Education Specialist, he gave lectures on reading and current events to officers stationed in Washington, D.C.
+By early 1945, Horne had been drafted into France, landing in Le Havre with the 929th Heavy Automotive Maintenance Company, where he took photos of war-torn Europe.
 In April 1946 he was recommended for service with the MFAA by Monuments Man Paul Vanderbilt, Horne’s former colleague and Chief of the Prints and Photographs Division at the Library of Congress.
 As an Archivist with the Libraries and Archives Section of the MFAA in Berlin, Germany, Horne worked alongside leading American archivists Monuments Men Vanderbilt, Lester K. Born, and Sargent B. Child.
 He applied his fluency in German during numerous trips to inspect archives and libraries in repositories throughout Germany.
 In August 1946 he undertook a trip to examine archives in fifteen districts in Bavaria, reporting his findings to headquarters and updating the section’s central files.
 Horne was invited to several meetings and conferences in the U.S. Zone of Occupation, participating in negotiations for the return of looted archival material and liaising with directors of the German museums and institutes.

 In February 1947, Horne was selected as Director and Chief Archivist of the Offenbach Archival Depot (OAD) in Offenbach, Germany.
 Established by the MFAA in July 1945, the OAD was the collecting point for looted and German-owned libraries and archives, as well as Jewish cultural and religious items.
 The five-floor depot contained books and records belonging to museums, churches, libraries, and private collectors across the globe, including Germany, Poland, the Netherlands, France, the USSR, Italy, Belgium, Czechoslovakia, Greece, Hungary, and Yugoslavia.
 Horne supervised dozens of denazified German employees who identified and sorted millions of books, documents, and manuscripts in preparation for their return to the countries from which they had been stolen.
 The depot’s first Director, Monuments Man Col. Seymour J. Pomrenze, later remarked that, “as of August 1947 some 2,000,000 books and other identifiable materials had been restituted and distributed.”